 Respect Local Customs and Dress Code

 Visiting the United Arab Emirates means engaging with a diverse population that adheres to traditional values and customs.
-It’s crucial to respect these norms as a guest, especially when dressing modestly.
+Respecting these norms as a guest is crucial, especially when dressing modestly.

 Both men and women should avoid revealing clothing in public spaces.
 Women, in particular, should cover their shoulders and knees and consider wearing a headscarf when visiting religious sites.